Vivecboots/Ursidae_Utility/README.md

 - File Retrieval: Retrieve files from IPFS and decrypt them to access the original content.
 - Sapphire Oasis Integration: Leverage the Sapphire Oasis EVM Chain for added features.
 -User Authentication: Authenticate users and sign messages using RainbowKit.
--Privacy with Traceability: Pseudo-anonymous IDs ensure user privacy and are further obfuscate the author.
+-Privacy with Traceability: Pseudo-anonymous IDs ensure user privacy and are further obfuscated by storing them in confedential contracts.
 However, according to Oasis, there is a backdoor to verify content on some level.
+In the future we will include pseudo-files and pseudo-address injections on-chain for enhanced security.